Our botanical garden is so prolific this year!

 We have already processed many aromatic plants into infused oils, dried herbs and hydrosols.

-Hydrosols and Essential Oils have many similarities, but are very different in terms of shelf life, precautions, usage and storage.
+Hydrosols and Essential Oils have many similarities, but are very different in terms of shelf life, precautions, usage, storage and shlef life.

 Unlike essential oils, Hydrosols: